mfrobertson/omegaQE/README.md

 https://arxiv.org/abs/2303.13313.

-Also contains general tools for analytical modelling of large-scale structure power spectra, post-Born bispectra, Fisher-forecatsing, Gaussian flat sky simulations, quadratic estimator biases etc.
+Also contains general tools for analytical modelling of large-scale structure power spectra, post-Born bispectra, Fisher-forecasting, Gaussian flat sky simulations, quadratic estimator biases etc.

 All code interacting with the [DEMNUni](https://arxiv.org/abs/1505.07148) and [AGORA](https://yomori.github.io/agora/index.html) N-body simulations to produce the results in https://arxiv.org/abs/2406.19998 can be found in `fullsky_sims`.